This page was clinically reviewed by Dr Kate Webb, Consultant Psychiatrist at Priory Hospital Roehampton.

 What is OSFED?

-Other specified feeding or eating disorders (OSFED), that have also been known as ‘eating disorders not otherwise specified (EDNOS)’, have features that are similar to anorexia nervosa, bulimia nervosa or binge eating disorder (BED) but don’t meet all the diagnostic criteria.
+Other specified feeding or eating disorders (OSFED), also known as ‘eating disorders not otherwise specified (EDNOS)’, have features that are similar to anorexia nervosa, bulimia nervosa or binge eating disorder (BED) but don’t meet all the diagnostic criteria.
 It’s estimated that 50% of people with an eating disorder fall into this group.

 Examples of what OSFED might look like include:

-- The person might show signs of anorexia nervosa but their weight might be slightly above the anorexia nervosa diagnosis threshold - known as ‘atypical anorexia nervosa’
+• The person might show signs of anorexia nervosa but their weight might be slightly above the anorexia nervosa diagnosis threshold - known as ‘atypical anorexia nervosa’

-- Binge eating and purging may occur infrequently - known as ‘bulimia nervosa of low frequency and/or limited duration’ or ‘binge eating disorder of low frequency and/or limited duration’
+• Binge eating and purging may occur infrequently - known as ‘bulimia nervosa of low frequency and/or limited duration’ or ‘binge eating disorder of low frequency and/or limited duration’

-- Having an obsession with weight and body shape, with no other symptoms
+• Having an obsession with weight and body shape, with no other symptoms

-- The person might engage in purging behaviours such as vomiting and laxative misuse to control their weight, but this isn’t part of a binge/purge cycle - known as ‘purging disorder’
+• The person might engage in purging behaviours such as vomiting and laxative misuse to control their weight, but this isn’t part of a binge/purge cycle - known as ‘purging disorder’

-- A person might binge eat after their evening meal or eat when they wake up in the middle of the night - known as ‘night eating syndrome’.
+• A person might binge eat after their evening meal or eat when they wake up in the middle of the night - known as ‘night eating syndrome’.
 This can cause significant distress and isn’t explained by other disorders or circumstances

 Lots of people who have OSFED have experienced anorexia nervosa, bulimia nervosa or BED in the past or may be diagnosed with one of these conditions in the future.